Playing in a Cross Wind

 It's harder to stop the ball when you ride the wind.
 The side spin and initial bounce forward will make the ball travel farther.
 This especially makes it more difficult to stop the ball quickly on the green.
 Make sure when riding the wind you pick a landing spot 5 to 10 yards short of the pin allowing your ball to bounce and roll out.

 Working The Ball Back Into the Wind

+Working the ball back into the wind means shaping your shot the opposite direction of the wind.
+"Fighting the wind" like this causes the ball to travel much shorter than normal.
 When the winds are strong and you ride the wind, many times it is virtually impossible to get the ball to stop.
 If this is the case, you will need to work the ball back in the wind to get it to stop.
 Working the ball against the wind is ideal for approach shots that you want to stop quickly.
-It is not recommended for tee shots.
+It is not generally recommended for tee shots.
 The result will be a very short tee shot leaving you with a longer approach.
 If you can avoid working the ball into the wind off the tee, do it.
-But if your natural shot is a cut and the wind is right to left, don't worry just aim straight and let the wind hold your ball straight.
-Working the ball into the wind is ideal for approach shots into the green because:
+Working the ball into the wind is often a good solution for approach shots: